 We hope this tutorial helps you become more confident in your skills as well as have lots of fun making your own maxi dresses all summer long!
 Ready?
 Let’s get started!

 Do you know what a maxi dress is?
 A maxi dress is a floor or ankle-length dress.
-If you sew your own maxi dress you can make it lightweight, flowy, airy and super comfortable and perfect for summer.
+If you sew your own maxi dress you can make it lightweight, flowy, airy, super comfortable, and perfect for summer.
 The best part about this versatile garment is that it fits just about any body type – short, tall, curvy, skinny – because there are so many different ways to style it.

 In the image below you can see two different maxis that I made from different fabrics and styled differently.
 What do you think?
 Which is looking better on me?